Sports Illustrated Swimsuit Issue: Non-models in the magazine

+In 2012, Alex Morgan first appeared in a body paint swimsuit.
+In 2014, she made her second appearance this time in an actual swimsuit.
+In 2019, she appeared for her third appearance alongside her USWNT teammates, Megan Rapinoe, Crystal Dunn and Abby Dahlkemper all joined her in two-piece swimsuits.

 Danish tennis player Caroline Wozniacki appeared in the 2015 issue.
 She is an active player, formerly world number one, and was photographed at Captiva Island in the Gulf of Mexico by Walter Iooss, Jr. Top ranked Canadian tennis player Eugenie Bouchard appeared for the first time in the 2017 issue.
 She is an active player who has achieved a top five rank in tennis in 2014.

 In 2021, Naomi Osaka became the first black athlete to appear not only inside but also on the cover of the SI swimsuit Issue.

+In 2023, Martha Stewart, at the age of 81, became the oldest model on the cover of the SI swimsuit Issue.
+Also in 2023, Kim Petras became the second openly transgender woman to appear on the cover.

+Olivia Dunne, the NCAA gymnast, appeared in the ‘23 edition.
+Also, Olympic medallists Simone Biles and Aly Raisman in ‘17 and ‘18.

+The 2024 60th Anniversary publication included reappearances by athletes Paige Spiranac, Sue Bird, Megan Rapinoe, Olivia Dunne, and Brenna Huckaby.
+Olympian rugby player Ilona Maher, collegiate diver Alexa Massari, collegiate softball player Jas Williams, and collegiate basketball player Jillian Hayes all made their debut in the issue as well.